blueblur0730/modified-plugins/source/l4d2_inputkill_block/README.md

 ### Introduction

-- This plugin blocks entity input "Kill" and "KillHierarchy" from in effect on human players. (normally, this shouldn't be happenned.)
+- This plugin blocks entity input "Kill" and "KillHierarchy" from being in effect on human players. (normally, this shouldn't be happenned.)

 ### requirements